ConsenSysMesh/stow-box/README.md

 # Linnia, truffle box starter kit

-This is a starter kit to start developing your app using the decentralized protocol Linnia as the backend and data manager..
+This is a starter kit to start developing your app using the decentralized protocol Linnia as the backend and data manager.
 Linnia is going to be used to store any data you want and relate it to your users.

 This starter kit is powered by Truffle Box and uses Metamask to authenticate users and sign transactions.